Brad-Hammond/Happy-Hounds/README.md

 - For inspiration and ideas, credits to [CI Love Running](https://code-institute-org.github.io/love-running-2.0/index.html)
 - For all images used, credits to [Pexels](https://www.pexels.com/)
+- For optimizing the images, credits to [Image Optimizer](http://www.imageoptimizer.net/Pages/Home.aspx)
+- For the icons used, credits to [Font Awesome](https://fontawesome.com/)
+- For the fonts used, credits to [Google Fonts](https://fonts.google.com/)
 - For the animated background, credits to [Devdevout](https://devdevout.com/css/css-animated-backgrounds)
 - For both the videos, credits to [Youtube](https://www.youtube.com/)
 - For the dog-harness, credits to [Hunter](https://www.hunterpetuk.co.uk/)